Getting to the root of things to reach understanding.

 We could replace the word “artist” in the above paragraphs with teacher, designer, engineer, human being...it doesn’t matter how we title ourselves.
 The real point is that we live with intent.

-I am a firm believer in different cultures and disciplines working together to inform and help one another, because it is in the differences of our perspectives that we are able to build better, stronger connections necessary to understanding the purpose of what we do, and thus true human progress.
+I am a firm believer in different cultures and disciplines working together to inform and help one another, because it is in the differences of our perspectives that we can build the stronger connections necessary to understanding the purpose of what we do, and thus the value of it.

 I quit my job in the fall of 2014 and since then, my studio practice has hit the road, from Madison, Wisconsin to South America.
 So what have I been up to since then?
 Making art, doing art residencies, having shows, giving talks, traveling, learning Spanish, and in general gaining a deeper understanding of the purpose of work, definition of value, and pursuit of happiness.
 Whether talking in a lecture room or a gallery, at my own table of local friends or in a refuge with fellow travelers, I am continuously amazed and humbled by how something as simple as a set of drawings is enough to pull people together, to converse and share in an experience that builds our trust in humanity and thus solidifies our community.

-Everything we do has its roots in a desire to create, to challenge the way we see the world around us, and by this means, evolve and grow.
+Everything we do has its roots in a desire to create, to challenge how we perceive ourselves and the world around us, and by this means, evolve.

 Have a question?
 Interested in commissioning or hiring me for a project?
 Send me an email and connect with me on the following social networks.
 I'd love to hear from you!